Bonded-particle model for magneto-elastic rods: Results

 Next, we compare the $y$-deflection of three configurations: A, B1, and B2, shown in Fig.~\ref{fig:magnetic-beams}(b) (left).
-Note that configuration B1 is identical to the one in Fig.~\ref{fig:magnetic-beams}(a).
 The simulation setup is the same as before, except there is no gravity.
+Configuration B1 is similar to Fig.~\ref{fig:magnetic-beams}(a), except that the field is centered at the fixed end of the beam, $(0,0,0)$, rather than at the beam center, $(L/2,0,0)$.
 Both A and B2 have beams magnetized in the $+x$ direction.
-A is subjected to a uniform field $\bm{B} = B\,\hat{y}$, while B2 is subjected to the same constant-gradient field as above with an additional $0.01~\unit{mT}$ in the $+y$ direction to kick the beam out of equilibrium.
+A is subjected to a uniform field $\bm{B} = B\,\hat{y}$, while B2 is subjected to the same constant-gradient field as B1 with an additional $0.01~\unit{mT}$ in the $+y$ direction to kick the beam out of equilibrium.
 We define the dimensionless parameter $\lambda_m^C := M B A L^2/(EI)$, with $\lambda_m^\nabla \approx 0.36 \lambda_m^C$ for this particular experiment \citep{yan_comprehensive_2022}.
 Fig.~\ref{fig:magnetic-beams}(b)~plots the tip deflection in the $y$ direction as a function of $\lambda_m^C$, again showing excellent agreement with reference FEM results.